SooperDooperLooper: History

 Planning for the roller coaster, to be known as the SooperDooperLooper, began in 1975.
 During the roller coaster's planning stages, Hershey shortlisted a group of names to "merry Derry dip" and "sooperdooperLooper".
 An executive of Hershey preferred the former "merry Derry dip" as it referenced the Derry Township, the area where Hershey, Pennsylvania, was located.
 However, the latter was ultimately chosen when the executive was outvoted by his wife and children.
 The roller coaster was bought in Zürich, Switzerland, in February 1976.

 Hersheypark announced its intentions to add a new looping roller coaster for the 1977 season in April 1976.
 The new roller coaster would include a vertical loop and would be located near the park's amphitheater and log flume.
 The attraction would be similar to the Great American Revolution at Magic Mountain, an amusement park in Valencia, California.
 Work began on the project site on October 29, 1976.
 The name of the roller coaster was presented in December 1976 to the media as the "SooperDooperLooper" along with illustrations.
 Parts of the roller coaster arrived from its European manufacturer, with foundation work beginning in the early weeks of December.
 The attraction was said to be the park's "most structurally involved" project to date, at the time.

 Construction of the SooperDooperLooper continued into the winter months, causing minor problems when mechanical equipment broke down.
 Preparation on the roller coaster's vertical loop and station were conducted in February 1977.
 In the same month, 80 percent of the 8,300,000 lb of concrete for the foundation work was complete.
 The roller coaster's vertical loop was finished in March.
 Construction on the roller coaster was completed in early May.
 A preview ceremony for the roller coaster was hosted by the park on May 6, where 250 visitors were in attendance.
 The SooperDooperLooper was officially opened to the public alongside the park's season on May 8.
 The park touted the looping roller coaster as the longest to open in the East Coast region.
 A 150 ft tunnel featuring lights and sounds was added to the roller coaster for the 1979 season.

+Hersheypark announced that on September 7, 2026, following Labor Day weekend that they would close SooperDooperLooper.
+They plan to undergo a major station renovation and upgrade ahead of its 50th anniversary.
+The new arrival for SooperDooperLooper will feature a boarding process, immersive lighting, and enhanced audio when SooperDooperLooper reopens for summer 2027.